 Oliver Cope (They/them)

-Laboratory technician with an undergraduate degree in Biology.
+Post-bac researcher with a degree in Biology (graduated Spring 2024).
 Working in the Brunk lab, Oliver developed primary cell culture skills performs cytogenetics assays, imaging and other molecular biology and functional genomics experiments.
 They are co-leading a project that integrates population ecology principles to better understand how cell-to-cell heterogeneity in karyotypes leads to fitness gains and selection outcomes.
 They plan to apply to graduate school to study ecology in 1-2 years.

 William Dennis (He/him)

-Undergraduate research assistant majoring in Chemistry (graduating Spring 2024).
-William is working on an honors Chemistry thesis in the Brunk lab.
-He has led several Fluorescence in situ Hybridization experiments to better understand how cells change their karyotypes in response to drugs and other perturbations.
-Willam plans to apply to graduate school and medical school after graduation.
+Post-bac researcher with a degree in Chemistry (graduated Spring 2024).
+William has led several Fluorescence in situ Hybridization experiments to better understand how cells adapt their genomes in response to drugs and other perturbations.
+He is co-author on three manuscripts and is currently applying to graduate school for Fall 2025.

 Jacob Fessler (He/Him)

-Undergraduate research assistant majoring in Computer Science (junior).
+Undergraduate research assistant majoring in Computer Science (senior).
 Jacob has co-led a study in which online databases, vendor websites and literature was mined for karyotype data on thousands of cancer cell lines.
 He applied his programming skills to perform computational predictions of karyotype features on hundreds of cell lines and built a website to host this knowledge and data.
-He is co-first author on a paper describing these efforts, which is now in the bioarchives!
+He is co-first author on a paper describing these efforts is published in NAR Cancer in 2024.

 Aarav Mehta (He/Him)